ghc-proposals/ghc-proposals/proposals/0000-type-variable-scoping.rst

    My inclination is to keep this aspect as written in the proposal, with ``-XPatternSignatureBinds`` on by default.
 Pattern signatures are convenient and intuitive.
    Users wishing for the EBP_ can be expected to work a little harder to get it.

+   On the other hand: currently ``-XPatternSignatures`` is deprecated, and so we have a rare window to "reset" things.
+We can always decide later ``-XPatternSignatureBinds`` should be implied by ``-XPatternSignatures``, and just except more programs.
+   The converse is not true: if ``-XPatternSignatureBinds`` is implied by ``-XPatternSignatures`` it would be a breaking change to remove that implication.
+   It may be prudent to start conservatively, taking maximal advantage of the current deprecated state of ``-XPatternSignatures`` to leave our options open for the future.

 Type arguments in constructor patterns
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~